MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-execution-conditions.md

 |Event user attribute     | The attribute defining the trigger of the workflow.
 The type of workflow being used determines the attributes available.
 A joiner workflow can have the attribute value of "*employeeHireDate*" or "*createdDateTime*", while a leaver workflow has an attribute value of "*employeeLeaveDate*".
 For a list of templates and their event user attributes, see: [Lifecycle Workflows templates and categories](lifecycle-workflow-templates.md).       |

 > [!NOTE]
-> The event user attribute must be set within Azure AD for users.
+> The event user attribute must be set within Microsoft Entra ID for users.
 For more information on this process, see [How to synchronize attributes for Lifecycle workflows](how-to-lifecycle-workflow-sync-attributes.md).

 While newly created workflows are enabled by default, scheduling is an option that must be enabled manually.
 To verify whether the workflow is scheduled, you can view the **Scheduled** column on the workflow overview page.